ros-infrastructure/rosindex/help/tutorial.md

 ## Breaking it Down

 1. `Package Description` The general description of the package, this should be similar to what was searched if it wasn't an exact package name.
-2. `Tutorials` If there are any tutorials available in the documentation they will show up here.
-Those looking to get started with a package should look here as the tutorials will often be up to date and well maintained by those who use the package often.
 3. `Documentation` The original documentation for the ROS package and the repository where source code and documentation can be found.
 4. `Distribution` ROS 2 has [various distributions](https://docs.ros.org/en/rolling/Releases.html) which may have differences in design.
 Click on the ROS distribution (version) that matches the ROS version installed on your system.
 5. `Contributing` This software is open source, so it needs the community's help to actively be maintained.
 One should utilize this section if they wish to help solve issues, review pull requests, or are looking to see if an active fix is being deployed for a problem they encountered.